KatherineMichel/digital-commonplace/README.md

 https://www.notion.so/ | Notion – The all-in-one workspace for your notes, tasks, wikis, and databases. https://todoist.com/ | 503 Service Temporarily Unavailable https://1password.com/ | Password Manager for Families, Businesses, Teams | 1Password
+https://anchor.fm/ | Anchor - The easiest way to make a podcast

+Step change
+https://twitter.com/Julian/status/1337979565222682624 | Julian Shapiro on Twitter: "This chart lists how hard it is to change people.
+Recruiters say to reference this when hiring for your startup.
+On the left are qualities you can likely improve with training.
+On the right are red flags: Do not hire people who lack these qualities in any role that needs them. https://t.co/zbNb4KEkW6" / Twitter

 https://www.merriam-webster.com/dictionary/step%20change